 If you’re having trouble figuring out how to speak about yourself and your work in a tactful way, it’s best to structure your answers according to the STAR method:

 S – Situation: Describe a situation you have been in

 T – Task: Explain a task/responsibility you had to complete relating to the situation you mentioned

 A – Action: Describe the action you took to complete the task

 This method will keep you focused on the facts and will allow your work and professional choices to speak for themselves.
 Remember, there is a difference between saying, “I’m the best coder that ever lived — hire me,” and “I coded an app that was used by over 40,000 users, has a 95% approval rating online, and is still being used today.”

+Still have questions for how to prep for an in-person interview?
+Read our 22 Tips for a Better In-Person Interview.
 To find out how Artisan Talent can help you land the interview, register with us today.

 About the Author

 Emily is an Artisan Talent Representative who enjoys the more technical and development-heavy roles.
 When not talking to the next Zuckerberg, she is hanging out with her two puppy pals, catching up on the latest movies, and exploring life in Chicago!